MarcoGorelli/wound-ignite/how-to-submit.md

 5. update yfinance cache: `kaggle kernels push -p yfinance-data`
-6. check cv-results: `kaggle kernels push -p cv-results` (update the kernel_metadata sources if notebook inputs have changed) make sure to remove the TODO line if it's there!
-7. put 8 best from each category into the combine notebook
+6. check cv-results: `kaggle kernels push -p cv-results` (update the kernel_metadata sources if notebook inputs have changed) make sure to remove the TODO line if it's there! to get the best candidates, run the notebook `find-best-from-cv` copy and paste the best candidates into the combine notebook
 8. run the combine notebook: `kaggle kernels push -p combine`
 9. run the submit notebook: `kaggle kernels push -p submit`
 10. final check: `kaggle kernels push -p final-check`